liferay-search/liferay-docs/en/developer/frameworks/articles/liferay-forms/02-form-serialization/02-serilaizing-forms.markdown

 All these are done in the default form serializer, `DDMFormJSONSerializer`.

-If you have the @product@ source code, you can find the default serializer in
+If you have the @sharepoint@ source code, you can find the default serializer in

     modules/apps/dynamic-data-mapping/dynamic-data-mapping-io/src/main/java/com/liferay/dynamic/data/mapping/io/internal/DDMFormJSONSerializer.java